 Creating a seamless customer experience isn’t just about good web design or lightning-fast page loads, it’s also about how you structure your content.
 I’ve found that content silos are one of the most overlooked techniques.

 While they’re often talked about in the context of SEO, content silos can also help to improve your users’ experience and create a more engaging sit.
-Find out how to structure your silos for ecommerce.

 What are content silos and why do they matter?